Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/druid.md

 version: 1
 ---

-import useBaseUrl from "@docusaurus/useBaseUrl";

 ## Apache Druid

-A native connector to Druid ships with Feris (behind the `DRUID_IS_ACTIVE` flag) but this is slowly getting deprecated in favor of SQLAlchemy / DBAPI connector made available in the [pydruid library](https://pythonhosted.org/pydruid/).
+Use the SQLAlchemy / DBAPI connector made available in the [pydruid library](https://pythonhosted.org/pydruid/).

 The connection string looks like: